Curt Schmidt, Generation and Transmission Superintendent

 Anticipated Date (Completion): Central Substation: June 2020

 Taking into consideration funding constraints, scheduling substation outages, and the long lead times for delivery of equipment, staff anticipates that the project will be completed in late spring of 2020.
-The project will be executed in three phases:
+The project will be executed in four phases:

 Phase Three: Hospital Substation.
-Scheduled to begin in early 2020 with expected completion in the early spring of 2020.
+Began construction January 16, 2020 with expected completion in the early spring of 2020.

 Phase Four: Central Substation.
 Scheduled to begin in the early spring of 2020 and expected to be completed in the late spring of 2020.

 Increase in capacity: The three substations each house two transformers that have ratings ranging from 14 Million Volt-Amps (MVA) to 20 MVA.
 The MVA rating can simply be explained as how much power the transformer can supply to the distribution system for use by the customers.

 Standardization: The transformer replacement project staff is standardizing on a single transformer manufacturer.
 Standardization of this large equipment is an essential part of an efficiently run system, especially with the unique equipment associated with each transformer.

 Year Funded: FY2019